Livia Regen (lead author), Wolfgang Hofkirchner (review-editor)

 Author: Wolfgang Hofkirchner

 Starting from the book Emergent Information, emergentism, systemism and informationism are applied to the fields of social theory, the theory of information society and the theory of technology design in the age of global challenges.
 The new book makes the case for a Critical Social Systems Theory, a Critical Information Society Theory, and a Critical Theory of Techno-Social Systems Design.
 By doing so, principles are developed that are key for the techno-eco-social transformation towards a global sustainable information society.
-The subtitle of the book is: A transdisciplinary theories framework for the third step in sociogenesis.

-Information Ethics, Responsi-bility and Sustaina-bility
+Information Ethics, Responsibility and Sustainability

 Co-ordinator: Sophie Huber-Lachner